ckeil0689/master-thesis/README.md

 Follow instructions on screen.
 It is important to **convert mmc4.xlsx and mmc5.xls to CSV-format** to get comma separated tables.
 If LibreOffice is installed and functional on the command-line, the script will take care of it.
 Otherwise both files have to be manually converted.

+## Testing Setup
+In order to test whether setup was completed as expected, run the main test script.
+From /scripts/ change to the /test/ directory and run

+`./run-tests.R`

+If the run completes without errors, you can proceed to the next step.
+If errors occur make sure you

+1) Have an internet connection so all required libraries can be loaded from cran.
+2) Converted mmc4.xlsx and mmc5.xls to comma-separated CSV files.

+Otherwise, please screenshot or copy the error output and post it in the Issues subsection.

 ## Creating a network
 When setup is complete and all NCBI GEO data has been downloaded, change to the /scripts/ directory to run the master script.